sadinar/capEndgame3Calculator/README.md

 ### Giant Calculator

+###### Constructor
+Requires a mining modifier config along with a flag indicating whether the giant luck overclock is enabled.

 ###### Suggest next giant upgrade
 Given the cost of the next mining speed upgrade, `GetNextUpgrade` on the `Giant` calculator will examine all current upgrades and suggest the next upgrade that will maximize increased giant chance for the minimum number of mythic stones.